Nemesis533/Local_LLHAMA/README.md

 ## Future Work

 This is a basic implementation which I plan on expanding over time (when time permits) by adding:
-- Support for remote LLMs (passing commands to an LLM instanced elsewhere on the network)
+- ~~Support for remote LLMs (passing commands to an LLM instanced elsewhere on the network)~~ - DONE!
-- Current WIP: Proper webUI with control (start/stop/etc) for the system - restart implemented.
+- ~~Proper webUI with control (start/stop/etc) for the system~~ - DONE!
-- Current WIP: Prompt Guard toogle.
+- ~~Prompt Guard toggle~~ - DONE!
-- Perfomance optimizations
-- Support for multiple LLMS (for instance one fine tuned on commands and another for NL responses).
+- ~~Support for multiple LLMS (for instance one fine tuned on commands and another for NL responses)~~ - DONE!
+- ~~Web search integration (news, Wikipedia, weather)~~ - DONE!
+- Performance optimizations
+- Improving TTS performance and flexibility
+- Expanding web search capabilities
+- Adding agents for RAG
+- Simplify custom function integration
+- Dynamic failure message generation
+- Better error handling and recovery

 - We'll see what else comes to mind!